the-prototypist/InfoSec-Resources/README.md

 ### CCNA

-https://www.youtube.com/playlist?list=PLxbwE86jKRgMpuZuLBivzlM8s2Dk5lXBQ - _Free CCNA 200-301 | Complete Course 2022_
+Free CCNA 200-301 | Complete Course 2022 by Jeremy's IT Lab. - https://www.youtube.com/playlist?list=PLxbwE86jKRgMpuZuLBivzlM8s2Dk5lXBQ

 # Tools
 These links lead to various tools you can use once you've learned all you can from the Education section above.